risa2000/hmdq/README.md

 The project is developed as a "CMake project" in Visual Studio 2019, while using `ninja` as a build driver.
 The binary can be successfully built by native MSVC compiler `cl` or by LLVM `clang-cl` (Clang drop in replacement for MSVC compiler).

 Building with `clang-cl` may provide some additional challenges which however should not surprise anyone who is using this compiler and as such is already accustomed to some roughing.

-Because of the particular use of `nlohmann/json` library, it is also necessary to patch `QuantStack/xtensor` JSON support with this [patch](https://github.com/QuantStack/xtensor/compare/master...risa2000:xjson_patch).
-At least until this patch is merged or some other solution to the issue is implemented.

 To have the automatic versioning working correctly, CMake scripts expect the build to happen in a locally cloned `git` repository.